Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

 }
 ```

-This will create an OPA client and a permissions handler using the OPA wrapper and pass them to the Backstage Permission Framework.
+This will replace the default permission evaluation with the OPA client.
+The OPA client will then evaluate the policy and return a decision.

 ## I am using the new backend system